Slyracoon23/katacoda-scenarios/fluentbit/step4.md

 ## Running Fluent-Bit

-First, let's create a new namespace for are Daemon Logger:
+First, let's create a new namespace for our DaemonSet Logger:

 `kubectl create namespace logging`{{execute}}